Wellness Ten - behaviours proven to impact health

 7 Maintain a healthy weight.

 Excess weight is a risk factor for cardiovascular disease, diabetes, certain cancers, and other health issues.
 If you are carrying excess weight, you are at risk.
-We recommend maintaining a body mass index (BMI) 18.5 and 24.9.
+Focus on forming healthy habits, especially around nutrition and your relationship with food.

 8 Manage stress.